It’s that time of year again. Get your checkbooks ready. It’s fundraising time!!

 The first ask is always the hardest.
 Consider role-playing as if you are the potential customer.
 Have your daughter share why she is selling and why it makes a difference for someone to buy.
 When she feels more comfortable, write a draft sales script.
 Record it on your smartphone with the transcription button.
 You can customize the message for everyone on your list.

 Set up rewards within your family for reaching the milestones

 I appreciate that the fundraising companies offer prizes.
 But they are usually hard to reach when you are competing with an entire class or the whole school!

-So choose an reward that your family likes.
+So choose a reward that your family likes.
 Give them a family incentive.
 Host a pizza party or family movie night.
-Get tokens for a family amusement like bowling, mini golf, Chuck E Cheese or some other fun venue.
+Get tokens for a family amusement like bowling, mini-golf, Chuck E Cheese, or some other fun venue.
 It will be great to reward the whole family after the hard work you put in.